element-hq/hydrogen-web/doc/SENDING.md

     // sender is the thing that is shared across rooms to handle rate limiting. const sendQueue = new SendQueue({roomId, hsApi, sender, storage});
     await sendQueue.load();     //loads the queue?
-                                //might need to load members for e2e rooms
+                                //might need to load members for e2e rooms ...
+                                //events should be encrypted before storing them though ...

+    // terminology ...?
+    // task: to let us wait for it to be our turn
+    // given rate limiting
+    class Sender {
+        acquireSlot() {
+            return new SendSlot();
+        }
+    }
+    // terminology ...?
+    // task: after waiting for it to be our turn given rate-limiting,
+    // send the actual thing we want to send.
+    // this should be used for all rate-limited apis... ? class SendSlot {
+        sendContent(content) {

+        }

+        sendRedaction() {

+        }

+        uploadMedia() {

+        }
+    }

     class SendQueue {
         // when trying to send
         enqueueEvent(pendingEvent) {